ericcornelissen/svgo-action/CONTRIBUTING.md

   - [Integration Tests](#integration-tests)

 > :information_source: If you want to make a contribution to v1 of the Action,
 > please refer to the [Contributing Guidelines for v1].
-This document only
-> covers how to make contributions to v2 of the Action.

 ---